HarmfulBird/HarmfulBird.github.io/README.md

 Hewwo!

 You can call me Bird,
-I am a 19-year-old trans student studying at university in New Zealand.
+I am a 19-year-old student studying at university in New Zealand.

 While I find peace while observing the beauty of birds, lose myself in gaming, and thrive on the creativity of coding.
 I am also an advocate for inclusivity and love collecting squishmallows.